jgneuf/cs213/a5/README.txt

 4) The cpy.s program executes as expected, by taking some input (here the src array at 0x900) and copying its values into a local array in copy() called dst. copy() expects two elements, however, where the second is the value 0.
+Note that cpy_attack.s is the actual copy program but with my virus in src.
 My virus is simply a different input.
 The first two elements are non-zero so copy() doesn't terminate.
 There is no array bounds checking, so the program will continue to copy values from src. dst is a local array, pushed onto the